Soccer-Frankfurt back in the mix with 2-1 win over Marseille | Sports-Games

 Soccer-Frankfurt back in the mix with 2-1 win over Marseille

-Frankfurt keeper Kevin Trapp did well to protect their one-goal lead on the stroke of halftime when he got his hands to a Amine Harit volley and tipped the ball wide.
-In a far more subdued second half, Marseille had the upper hand but struggled to create clear chances, with Eintracht working hard to close down any spaces.
-Frankfurt travel to Sporting next week while Marseille host Tottenham.
+Eintracht Frankfurt muscled their way to a 2-1 win over Olympique de Marseille on Wednesday to leave Champions League Group D wide open and boost their chances of advancing on the final matchday next week.
+The win lifted the Europa League winners to seven points, one ahead of Marseille and level with second-placed Sporting.

-Eintracht Frankfurt muscled their way past Olympique Marseille 2-1 on Wednesday to leave Champions League Group D wide open and boost their chances of advancing on the final matchday next week.
+Eintracht Frankfurt muscled their way to a 2-1 win over Olympique de Marseille on Wednesday to leave Champions League Group D wide open and boost their chances of advancing on the final matchday next week.

-The France international turned from hero to villain, losing possession and Goetze, whose performances this season have made him a candidate for Germany's World Cup squad, played a perfect one-two with Randal Kolo Muani who slotted in the winner.
-Frankfurt keeper Kevin Trapp did well to protect their one-goal lead on the stroke of halftime when he got his hands to a Amine Harit volley and tipped the ball wide.
+The France international turned from hero to villain, losing possession, and Goetze, whose performances this season have made him a candidate for Germany's World Cup squad, played a perfect one-two with Kolo Muani who slotted in the winner.
+Frankfurt keeper Kevin Trapp did well to protect their one-goal lead on the stroke of halftime when he got his hands to an Amine Harit volley and tipped the ball wide.

-In a far more subdued second half, Marseille had the upper hand but struggled to create clear chances, with Eintracht working hard to close down any spaces.
-Frankfurt travel to Sporting next week while Marseille host Tottenham.
-The top two teams will qualify for the Round of 16.
+In a far more subdued second half Marseille had the upper hand but struggled to create clear chances, with Eintracht working hard to close down any spaces.
+"I don’t know why things didn't work out this evening," said Marseille defender Jonathan Clauss.
+"We reacted well after a bad start but then conceded another goal due to a lapse in concentration."

+"We tried to push, play as we are able to, but it wasn’t enough.
+Now we have a final against (visitors) Spurs next week."
+Wins for Marseille and Frankfurt would put them in the last 16 while Spurs and Sporting will qualify if they avoid defeat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)